CtrlK

 Specificity

-Names the domain (LLM evaluation) and mentions some approaches ('automated metrics, human feedback, and benchmarking') but lacks concrete specific actions like 'create test suites', 'calculate accuracy scores', or 'generate evaluation reports'.
+Names the domain (LLM evaluation) and mentions some approaches ('automated metrics, human feedback, benchmarking'), but these are still fairly high-level categories rather than concrete actions like 'create test suites', 'compute BLEU/ROUGE scores', or 'build evaluation pipelines'.

 2 / 3